 After his father passed away, the former engineer took over the family vineyards, deciding to convert to organic principle and has not looked back since.
 This estate does not compromise on anything, encouraging extremely low yields and severe grape selection, all in adherence to rigorous organic methods.
 The results speak for themselves: his wines are beautifully crafted, expressive, concentrated, and very classy.
 In particular, refined Tocai Friulano (from 65-year old vines) captures this indigenous grape’s essence.
 Make sure to try these wines if you get the chance!

 33042 Buttrio UD,

 Although producing a significant range of red and white wines (and a Prosecco too), Mont’Albano has stayed true to its founding principles of quality and consistency over volume.
-Founded in 1985 in the heart of the region, the owner Mauro Braidot wanted from the outset to produce wines according to organic principles, and today is the poster-child for successful organic viticulture, without unduly sacrificing yields.
+Founded in 1985 in the heart of the region, the owner Mauro Braidot wanted from the outset to produce wines according to organic principles.
+Today is the poster-child for successful organic viticulture without unduly sacrificing yields.
 All the wines are stylish, expressive, and fruit-centered, the whites being of particular note.
 The Pinot Gris is one of the finest in the region, showing pear drop and summer stone fruits and remarkable purity.